NeuralEnsemble/elephant/doc/reference/current_source_density.rst

 - Michał Czerwinski (MC)

 EH implemented the iCSD methods and StandardCSD.
-CC implemented the kCSD methods, kCSD1D(MC and CC).
+CC implemented the kCSD methods, kCSD1D (MC and CC).
-CC and EH developed the interface to elephant.
+CC and EH developed the interface to Elephant.